kkkamur07/food103seg-calories/reports/README.md

 We leveraged **DVC (Data Version Control)** extensively to manage both our datasets and model weights throughout the project.
 DVC streamlined collaboration by enabling team members to easily share and stay synchronized on large datasets and data preprocessing steps—any updates, such as converting images to tensors, could be versioned and seamlessly pulled by others.
 We also used DVC to track evolving model weights, which helped us manage different checkpoints and ensure full reproducibility independently of external experiment tracking platforms.

 While DVC can be integrated with GitHub workflows to automate retraining when data changes, this level of automation wasn’t essential for our current use case.
-Instead, our CI/CD setup focused on **automatic Docker deployments** that included the latest updated models.
+Instead, our CI/CD setup focused on **Automatic Docker deployments** that included the latest updated models.
 Our entire approach and lessons learned with DVC are thoroughly documented in our [project documentation](https://kkkamur07.github.io/food103seg-calories/source/data/).

 ### Question 11